"Africa remains in the realms of the magical. It is a place of spectacular beauty and unpredictable passion". Sean Frazer

 We trudged up the winding mountain paths surrounded by lush thickets.
 In the bushes ahead, a herd of impalas sprinted past us like a mirage.
 We rounded a bend and encountered a giraffe towering over us.
 He eyed us curiously for a few minutes then sauntered back into the forest.
 We continued on the gravelly path flanked by pretty wildflowers, the views of the valley below us becoming smaller and smaller, until we descended to the shimmering rock pools below.
 It was the ideal place to catch our breath and relax.

 En route back to the lodge, we came across another giraffe while some blesboks and wildebeest peeked at us from behind the shrubs and a baboon watched from a tree.
 Back at the lodge, the zebras were grazing near the swimming pool.
 They were often there along with the giraffes, and sometimes the impalas and ostriches too.

-The setting of this wildlife utopia was Zebras Crossing Very Private Game Lodge, hidden in the malaria-free Waterberg Mountains, just over 2 hours from Johannesburg.
+The setting of this wildlife utopia was Zebras Crossing Very Private Game Lodge, hidden in the malaria-free Waterberg Mountains of Limpopo, just over 2 hours from Johannesburg.
 Understandably, it is one of the highest-rated lodges by travellers in the Waterberg on TripAdvisor.
 Set on 300 hectares of bushveld, it can accommodate sixteen people in six comfortable suites – making it very private indeed.

 Promise, the pleasant lodge manager who has been at the lodge since its inception over twenty years ago and co-owns it, gave us a warm welcome on arrival.
 Our temperatures were checked and we were given hand sanitizers.
 The expansive space was great for social distancing, however other Covid-19 protocols were also in place.